hmtcelik/RecipeLord/readme.md

 >processing...

-- builting backend with Django REST Framework (DRF) and frontend with ReactJS
+- building backend with Django, api with Django REST Framework (DRF) and frontend with ReactJS